 A badger's sett is an underground maze of tunnels and nesting chambers.
 Up to 12 members of a family group or clan may occupy one sett, which is often inherited by successive badger generations.
-Woodland, hedgerows and canal embankments are common locations, with outside cover enabling badgers to emerge - and cubs to play - without being too visible to humans or predators.
+Woodland, hedgerows and canal embankments are common locations, with outside cover enabling badgers to emerge, and cubs to play, without being too visible to humans or predators.

 Badgers are well-ordered and hygienic creatures.
 They regularly discard their old bedding and dig their dung-pits up to 10-15 metres away from the sett.
 This is also a useful method of marking their territory, which they are prepared to defend fiercely from other badgers when necessary.

 Unfortunately badgers often find canal embankments, particularly sandy ones, very easy digging and establish setts there.
 These setts could cause leaks and ultimately a breach in the canal, resulting in the death of the badgers, as well as being very expensive to mend and extremely disruptive to the canal system.
-As a result we occasionally have to relocate and exclude badgers from our embankments.
+As a result we occasionally have to relocate badgers from our embankments.